gilligan-ees-3310-2018/ees_3310_5310_website/content/tools.md

   download the installer for your operating system.
 Windows, MacOS, and the Debian, Ubuntu, Fedora, RedHat, and openSUSE editions of Linux are all supported.

+    There are other versions of RStudio (an expensive professional edition and a server edition).
+You want the **free desktop edition**.
 * Run the installer.
 * After the installer finishes running, run RStudio.
     * When RStudio starts up, the lower left part of the screen should have